sunmorgus/vscode-json-editor/README.md

 ##
 To start open the command pallete and type `json`.
 `View>Command Palette> JSON Editor: Start JSON editor session`

+When a JSON file is opened in a standard vscode editor, you'll also find a `{}` icon in the right part of the editor's top title bar to directly open JSON Editor.

+You can also make a right click upon a JSON file in the tree explorer, where you'll find a **Start JSON editor session** item that will open both standard editor and JSON editor side by side.

 ## Features

 - Tree view updates automatically when you save the active document